Adam Enfroy Logo

 To Calculate The Customer Lifetime Value

-The ability to calculate the customer lifetime value is one of the most critical metrics in a business.
+Calculating the customer lifetime value is one of the most critical metrics in a business since it shows how much revenue a customer brings in over their lifetime.

 To Develop Marketing Campaigns

-Developing customer interactions based on customer lifetime value helps you focus your marketing efforts on the right people.
+Developing customer interactions based on lifetime value helps you focus your marketing efforts on the right people.

 The right CRM solution helps create the correct workflow for every customer journey stage.